 The opinion you have submitted questions the correctness of this disposition because it "does not account for the requirement that each potential violation be examined on a case-by-case basis."
 We respectfully disagree with that characterization of the prior disposition and wish to make clear here that a case-by-case evaluation is required.
 In its prior disposition, the Office did not conclude that all 2x2x1 meetings (or similar meeting structures involving a subset of board members) are per se prohibited by the Open Meeting Law.
-Rather, the Office examined the particular circumstances of SUSD's practice and concluded that this specific practice did not comply with the Open Meeting Law.
+Rather, the Office examined the particular circumstances of SUSD's practice and concluded that this specific practice, in this specific instance, did not comply with the Open Meeting Law.
 We reaffirm that position here and find that whether a particular meeting format violates the Open Meeting Law will depend upon the particular circumstances.

 We recognize that SUSD and other boards may sometimes benefit from having information presented to board members in a 2x2x1 (or similar) format.
 And we recognize that merely providing information to board members in that format will not always run afoul of the Open Meeting Law.
 After all, board members are not prohibited from gathering information independently outside of a public meeting, nor are they prohibited from discussing matters with another board member so long as the discussion does not directly or indirectly involve a quorum of board members.
 See Ariz.
 Att'y Gen. Agency Handbook §§ 7.5.1, 7.5.2, 7.5.3.
-The SUSD practice we evaluated, however, went beyond merely providing information to board members and, importantly, was discussed in a public meeting as a means to avoid having additional or more lengthy public meetings of the entire board.
-In the relevant SUSD 2x2x1 meetings, SUSD board members asked questions, received answers, and thus engaged in a dialogue with the presenter that aided their deliberative process.
-And this practice was repeated with every member of the board with the express intent of decreasing board deliberation at the public meeting.
-That practice (under those unique facts) violated the Open Meeting Law, which must be construed "in favor of open and public meetings."
-A.R.S. § 38-431.09(A); see also Ariz.
-Att'y Gen. Op.
-196-012 (finding that lengthy information-gathering meetings that explore the operation of the district's programs cannot be held in executive session under the guise of a personnel evaluation).
+Furthermore, there are fewer concerns about splintering the quorum or inadvertently preventing public observation of board deliberations if the information presented is not about a matter on which the board is planning to take legal action.